palindrom615/eeaao-codegen/gradle-plugin/README.md

-# EEAAO Codegen Gradle Plugin
+# eeaao-codegen Gradle Plugin

-This gradle plugin is a wrapper around the [EEAAO Codegen](../README.md).
-It provides a way to run the codegen tool as a gradle task.
+This gradle plugin is a wrapper around the [eeaao-codegen](../README.md).

 ## Usage